DUNE-DAQ/dal/docs/README.md

 ## Getting Started

-_JCF, Jan-25-2023: this documentation you're reading is on a special branch of the dal repo; you should skip the manual setup of the repo below, get onto mu2edaq, and simply run `/home/jcfree/bin/set_up_oks_area.sh <new workarea name>`.
-Then proceed below with the sentence which begins with "With the packages built,"_

 To get started working with the DUNE-repurposed OKS packages, you'll want to [set up a work area](https://dune-daq-sw.readthedocs.io/en/latest/packages/daq-buildtools/).
 Then you'll want to get your hands on the following repos:
 * daq-cmake